vecin2/em_automation/README.md

 To create a new template:

 - Create a file with `.sql` extension under `$SQL_TEMPLATES_PATH`
-- Create a shortcut with the same name pointing to the previous file under `$SQL_TEMPLATES_PATH/menu`.
-Make sure the shorcut name matches the template name otherwise it will not show up in the menu when running the application.
+- Create an empty file with the same name pointing to the previous file under `$SQL_TEMPLATES_PATH/menu` - make sure the names match otherwise it will not show up in the menu when running the application.

 #### Hide a Template
 Template can be hidden by simply not creating the shorcut